deity-io/falcon-platform-docs/versioned_docs/version-3/console/cloud/about.md

 After successfull login, you're **Ready to rock & roll!**

 You'll now be able to execute all DCloud commands.
-Please read the [detailed CLI reference →](/docs/console/cloud/dcloud) for further information.
+Please read the [detailed CLI reference](/docs/console/cloud/dcloud) for further information.